ParnabBasak/Group3_Hackathon/Angular_UI/README.md

-# MdbAngularFree
+# ForecastAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0-rc.5.

+## Local Install

+1. Clone the repository in local
+2. Run npm install in the Angular_UI directory
+3. Run npm start
+4. View the app via url http://localhost:4200/

 ## Development server

-Run `ng serve mdb-angular-free` for a dev server.
+Run `ng serve ForecastAngular` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Demo application